marq24/ha-evcc/README.md

 2. Once the repository is added, use the search bar and type `evcc☀️🚘- Solar Charging`
 3. Use the 3-dots at the right of the list entry (not at the top bar!) to download/install the custom integration - the latest release version is automatically selected.
 Only select a different version if you have specific reasons.
 4. After you presses download and the process has completed, you must __Restart Home Assistant__ to install all dependencies
-5. Setup the go-eCharger custom integration as described below (see _Step II: Adding or enabling the integration_)
+5. Setup the evcc custom integration as described below (see _Step II: Adding or enabling the integration_)

   <!--1.
 In HACS Store, search for [***marq24/ha-evcc***]-->